 - Turn into diamonds

 - Buy a self-watering tree urn

 - Create a memorial fireworks display

 - Make a tattoo with remains mixed with ink

 - Send into space

 - Turn into a coral reef

-- Put into vinyl record
+- Put into a vinyl record

-However you choose to use your loved one’s ashes after cremation, remember to do your due diligence and investigate the company you are working with by checking reviews, asking friends and family and using organizations like the Better Business Bureau.
+However, you choose to use your loved one’s ashes after cremation, remember to do your due diligence and investigate the company you are working with by checking reviews, asking friends and family, and using organizations like the Better Business Bureau.